Archives 2024

 Listening to students’ thoughts and feelings?
 That sounds like a lot of work.
 Instead, just ignore them!
 By tuning out any student who tries to express themselves, you can maintain full control of the classroom.
 Who needs a democratic learning environment when you can have a dictatorship?
 Plus, students love feeling like their voices don’t matter—it’s a great way to build trust and rapport!
 Just kidding—by ignoring student voices, you’ll ensure that your classroom is filled with resentment and disengagement.
 But hey, at least you’ll have the final say!

-Professional Development Is for Amateurs!
+Professional Development Is for Amateurs

 Who needs ongoing learning when you’re already an expert?
 Avoid those workshops on cultural competence and racial equity like the plague.
 After all, what could you possibly learn from them?
 By skipping out on professional development, you can ensure that your teaching practices remain firmly rooted in the past.
 Why keep up with the latest research and strategies when you can just rely on outdated methods?
 It’s a surefire way to keep your classroom stagnant and unchanging—because who needs growth and improvement anyway?